pjbiggs/Massey203311/Week12/Week12.md

 > plot(volcanoData, pch=19)
 ```

 Nothing to see here!
 Phew.
 This is unsurprising, as we are using a completely random data set.
-However, you can see the characteristic volcano plot shape, where genes that have high or low log2-fold-changes also have low p-values (or high -log10 p-values).
+However, you can see a somewhat atypical volcano plot shape, where a few genes that have high or low log2-fold-changes also have low p-values (or high -log10 p-values).

 ### A more interesting dataset